benchmarko/LocoBasic/README.md

 - `DIM arrayVariable(dim1 [, dim2, ...])` Initializes an array.
   - Can be multi-dimensional.
   - Elements will be initialized with 0 or "" depending on the variable type.
+  - **Note:** In LocoBasic, array variables cannot have the same name as normal variables.
+    So it is not possible to have variable "a" and "a[]" at the same time.
 - `DRAW x,y`: Draw a line to position x,y.
 - `DRAWR x,y`: Draw a line relative with offset x,y.
 - `END` Ends execution.